Cardiovascular Health Consequences of Long-Duration Space Flight (Vascular) - 03.01.17

-This research is performed to determine the impact of long-duration space flight on the blood vessels of astronauts.
-Space flight accelerates the aging process and we must understand this to determine the need for specific countermeasures.
-Data will be collected before, during and after space flight to assess inflammation of the artery walls, and changes in blood vessel properties and cardiovascular fitness.Principal Investigator(s)
+Cardiovascular Health Consequences of Long-Duration Space Flight (Vascular) investigates the impact of long-duration space flight on the blood vessels of astronauts.
+Space flight accelerates the aging process, and it is important to understand this process to develop specific countermeasures.
+Data is collected before, during, and after space flight to assess inflammation of the artery walls, changes in blood vessel properties, and cardiovascular fitness.

 Canadian Space Agency (CSA)